 Small businesses can now tap into the powerful security of cloud-based apps.
 Due to their scale, cloud app providers are able to afford and implement infrastructure security measures that used to be exclusive to large enterprises.

 How can you assess your cloud-based software has the required security features?
 Read our article about cloud software security to find our more.

 Cloud-based apps and desktop apps: What’s the difference?

+A cloud-based software is a program where cloud-based and local components work together; users will access a remote server on a web browser with continual internet access.
 Cloud-based software is different from traditional desktop apps.
 Here are some of the differences: